Laser 2

 The Laser 2, or Laser II, is a sailboat that was designed by New Zealander Frank Bethwaite and Canadian Ian Bruce as a one-design racer and first built in 1978.

 Production

 The design was built by Bruce's company, Performance Sailcraft, in Canada and also by Vanguard Sailboats in the United States.
-Production ran from 1978 until 1987, with 8,200 boats completed, but it is now out of production.
+Production began in 1978 with approximately 8,200 boats completed, but it is now out of production.
 In 2007 Performance Sailcraft and Vanguard were merged to form LaserPerformance.

 Design

 The Laser 2 is a sailing dinghy, built predominantly of fibreglass.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller with an extension and a retractable daggerboard.
 It displaces 170 lb.
 The crew can make use of a single trapeze.

 The boat has a draft of 3.50 ft with the daggerboard extended and 4 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a US Portsmouth Yardstick D-PN handicap of 92.8 and a UK RYA-PN of 1035.